 The FXB Center’s history parallels that of the HIV epidemic in the United States: by 1983 the Center, which was then based at the United Children's Hospital in Newark, had under its care 40 to 50 children who were infected with a virus that was soon to be identified as HIV.
-A multidisciplinary model for pediatric HIV care that was comprehensive, culturally competent, family-centered, and community-based was developed to respond to this acute community need.
+An interdisciplinary model for pediatric HIV care that was comprehensive, culturally competent, family-centered, and community-based was developed to respond to this acute community need.

 Today FXB Center continues to expand upon its innovative programs.
-The FXB Center Ambulatory Care Center at University Hospital in Newark, New Jersey meets the healthcare and social service needs of almost 500 patients, more than 70 percent of whom are HIV-infected, through the provision of multidisciplinary, culturally competent, comprehensive HIV services.
+The FXB Center Ambulatory Care Center in Newark, New Jersey meets the healthcare and social service needs of almost 500 patients, more than 70 percent of whom are HIV-infected, through the provision of multidisciplinary, culturally competent, comprehensive HIV services.
 The Child Health Program a collaborative project of the FXB Center and the New Jersey Department of Children and Families, Division of Child Protection and Permanency (DCP&P) provides community-based, pediatric nursing case management services to DCP&P district and regional offices and the children in their care across the state of New Jersey.
 Since 2007, the CHP has provided nursing services to more than 50,000 vulnerable, at-risk children in foster care.